siriusphp/input/book/Building_forms/Adding_elements_to_forms.md

-# Adding elements to forms
+# Add elements to forms

+### Elements as specs

-Adding elements to a form is as simple as telling the form the name of the element (so it can later be retrieved) and the element' specifications:
+If you want the element factory to create the elements that you add to the form you only need to provide the name of the element (so it can later be retrieved) and the element' specifications:

 ```php
 use Sirius\Forms\Element;